Ariana Madix: Personal life

 In a 2023 interview with Us Weekly, Madix revealed that in the future she would like to own a home, be on Broadway, and be the host of a dating show.
 She had accomplished all of the three goals by March 2024, when she became the host of Love Island, made her Broadway debut, and bought a home.

 Relationships

 Madix was in a relationship with Tom Sandoval from 2014 to 2023.
 Madix separated publicly from Sandoval after it was revealed that he had cheated on Madix with her friend and co-star Raquel (now Rachel) Leviss for seven months.
 The break-up and its aftermath were referred to as "Scandoval".

-Madix is currently dating New York City-based fitness coach Daniel Wai.
+As of June 2023, Madix was dating New York City-based fitness coach Daniel Wai.
 The pair met at a mutual friend's wedding in Mexico and maintain a long distance relationship as Madix lives in Los Angeles and Wai in New York City.

 In 2020, Madix came out as bisexual.